wittmannaaron/flare_proxy/README.md

      * Query is sent to ChromaDB for context retrieval
      * Retrieved context is injected into the conversation
      * Process repeats until confidence threshold is met or max rounds reached
-   - Final response is formatted according to OpenAI API specification
+   - Final response is formatted according to LM Studio API specification

 3. Vector Search Integration:
    - Uses OpenAI's text-embedding-3-large for embedding generation